Heracleitos/Heracleitos.github.io/README.md

-# Heracleitos.github.io
+# HCSL
-The Hellenic Complex Systems Laboratory (HCSL) web site project
+This is the Hellenic Complex System Laboratory (HCSL) web site (https://www.hcsl.com) project.
+HCSL is a virtual  research laboratory, devoted to the transdisciplinary study of complex systems.